artmouse155/scripture_parse/README.md

-# scripture_parse
+# Scripture Parse
-A scanner and parser for scripture references
+A scanner and parser for scripture references.